|Elliott Sound Products||Linear Power Supply Design|

 DC Output: The DC output is approximately equal to the secondary voltage multiplied by 1.414, but as we shall see, this is a rather simplistic calculation, and does not take the many variables into consideration.
 At light loading, this rule can be applied without fear, and it will be accurate enough for most applications.
 When an appreciable current is drawn, this simple approach falls flat on its face.

 Mains variations: These occur in all situations, and the mains voltage at any point in time will usually be somewhat different from the nominal voltage quoted by the supplier.
-Any variation of 10% or less can be considered "normal", and greater variations are not at all uncommon.
+Any variation of 10% or less can be considered 'normal', and greater variations are not at all uncommon.
 In nearly all cases, an amplifier is rated at a certain power output into a specified load impedance, and at the nominal mains voltage.
 For those who live close to a sub-station or pole transformer, expect the voltage (and power output) to be higher than quoted - the rest of us can expect a lower mains voltage and less power, especially during peak electricity usage times.

 Losses: Since all transformers have losses, these cannot be ignored in the design phase.
 Magnetising loss (AKA iron loss) is the current that is required to maintain the design value of magnetic flux in the transformer core.
 There is nothing you can do to affect this loss, as it is dependent on the size of the core and the design criteria of the manufacturer.
 Large transformers will have a larger magnetising loss than small ones, but will be less affected by it due to the larger surface area which allows the transformer to remain cool at no load.
 Small transformers have a greater loss per VA than bigger ones, and this is one of the reasons that small transformers run quite warm even when unloaded.

 The iron losses are greatest at no-load and fall as more current is drawn from the transformer.
 Copper losses are caused by the resistance of the winding, and are negligible at no load, and rise with increasing output current.
 There is a fine balance between iron and copper losses during transformer design.
 A relatively high iron loss means that copper losses will be reduced (thus improving regulation), but if too high, the transformer will overheat with no load.
 A full description of the magnetising current and its effect on regulation is outside the scope of this article, and since there is little you can do about it, it shall be discussed no further.
+More information is available in the articles about transformers.
+It's interesting (but more-or-less irrelevant) to note that a transformer core's magnetic flux density is greatest at no load, and reduces as the load is increased.

 Mains noise: Noise can easily get through a transformer, both in transverse and common modes.
 Transverse noise is any noise or waveform distortion that is effectively superimposed on the incoming AC waveform, and this is coupled through the transformer along with the wanted signal - the mains.